niloofarkheirkhah/nili/README.md

 ![UI](http://www.upsara.com/images/g2js_photo_2017-08-16_12-10-20.jpg)

-Nili is a Tool for Network Scan, Fingerprint, Man in the Middle and Fuzzing.
+Nili is a Tool for Network Scan, Man in the Middle, Protocol Reverse Engineering and Fuzzing.

 ## Prerequisites